Kishngit25905/streamsight-realtime-analytics/README.md

 ## Author

 Kishan G
-Built as a self-directed learning project to understand real-time streaming architecture on Google Cloud.
+Built as a self-directed learning Project to understand real-time streaming architecture on Google Cloud.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------